 fter death of Friedrich II in 1909, the eldest of his ten children,

 Johannes Praschma (d.
-1935), became the next heir of family fortune, as did his father, a socialist activist and participant in the political life of the Reich.
+1935), became the next heir of family fortune.
 He initially lived with his family in

-Rogi palace, but in 1916 he moved to Niemodlin and soon afterwards commissioned another modernisation of the castle.
-Its main goal was to abandon the already unfashionable neo-Gothic form in favour of a style based on neo-Renaissance and neo-Baroque motifs, and it was carried out under strict conservation supervision with participation of the Wrocław architect Karl Grosser and Humbert Walcher, co-author of rebuilding of
+Rogi palace, but in 1916 moved to Niemodlin and soon afterwards commissioned another modernisation of the castle.
+Its main goal was to abandon the already unfashionable neo-Gothic form in favour of a style based on neo-Renaissance and neo-Baroque motifs, and it was carried out under strict conservation supervision of architects Karl Grosser and Humbert Walcher, co-author of rebuilding of

 CASTLE FROM THE WEST, 1930S

-Members of the Praschma family left Niemodlin in January 1945 and never returned, settling in Kapellen near Düsseldorf.
-After the Red Army entered the town, the castle was occupied for a short time by the war command and a military hospital, so that after the front was gone, the local militsiya found its headquarters here.
-In the farm buildings, the offices of the District Land Administration have been arranged, which was responsible for "administering" the former German land estates and their equipment, often coming from Silesian palaces and manors.
-At that time, the furniture, elements of decoration and equipment left by the former owners of the castle were stolen, as well as the historic rooms and the immediate surroundings of the residence were devastated.
-For the new authority, these were elements hostile to class and nationality, and in its opinion they did not deserve respect.
-In winter of 1946, the building housed a gymnasium, later transformed into a
+embers of the Praschma family left Niemodlin in January 1945 and never returned, settling in Kapellen near Düsseldorf.
+After the Red Army entered the town, the castle was occupied for a short time by the war command and military hospital, so that after the front was gone, the local militsiya found its headquarters here.
+In farm buildings, the offices of District Land Administration have been arranged, which was responsible for "administering" the former German land estates and their equipment, often coming from Silesian palaces and manors.
+In winter of 1946, the building housed a gymnasium, later transformed into

-high school.
+a high school.
 The castle chambers served as classrooms and apartments for teachers, rooms for students were placed in the outhouse, and the gym hall was adapted in the building of ...former stable.
-In the early 1960s, the building needed urgent renovation, but the lack of funds limited the maintenance work to necessary repair of the facade and plaster.
-In 1971, for security reasons, the high school was moved to new location, and the castle was handed over to local cultural institutions and to the primary school (despite the risk of a construction disaster!).
+In the early 1960s, the building needed urgent renovation, but the lack of funds limited maintenance work to necessary repair of the facade and plaster.
+In 1971, for security reasons, the high school was moved to new location, and the castle was handed over to local cultural institutions and to primary school (despite the risk of construction disaster!).
 However, as early as in 1978, it became the property of Penitentiary Board, which was planning to adapt the building for the school of prison staff.
-The only benefit for the castle in this situation was the renovation of the roof, which was carried out in the 1980s.; no school was opened here and until the fall of communism
+The only benefit for the castle in this situation was the roof renovation, which has been carried out in the 1980s. - no school was opened here and until the fall of communism

 the building was abandoned.
-In 1990, it was bought by a private investor, starting its renovation, which is still going on (with breaks) to this day.
-In 2006, the residence was owned by the Institute of Creative Work, in 2014-15 it belonged to the Italian Count (?) de Ravignani, and finally was handed over to Centrum company from Łódź.
+In 1990, it was bought by private investor, starting its renovation, which is going on (with breaks) to this day.
+In 2006, the residence was owned by Institute of Creative Work, in 2014-15 it belonged to the Italian Count (?) de Ravignani, and finally was handed over to Centrum company.

 THE SPATIAL FORM OF THE CASTLE AND ITS TRANSFORMATION

-BETWEEN XIII AND THE END OF XVI CENTURY
+BETWEEN 13th AND THE END OF 16th CENTURY

 1. half of 13th century

-A stone residential tower erected on a rectangular plan with sides of 4.8x9 meters, among the pools of Ścinawa River.
-The lack of buttresses may suggest a small height of the building.
+The stone residential tower erected on rectangular plan with sides of 4.8x9 meters, among the pools of Ścinawa River.
+The lack of buttresses may suggest small height of the building.
 It is surrounded by an irrigated moat.